parinfer/parinfer.js/lib/parinfer.js.md

 ## Processing the Text

-You can trace the transformation through the following processing functions, each iteratively calling the one below it:
+Parinfer starts its processing with the following functions, each iteratively calling the one below it:

-- `processText`
+- [`processText`]
-- `processLine`
+- [`processLine`]
-- `processChar`
+- [`processChar`]

-We explicitly track the state of our system in a `result` object, initialized by `getInitialResult`.
-This object is passed to and mutated by most functions in this file.
+We explicitly track the state of our system in a `result` object, initialized by [`getInitialResult`].
+This object is passed as the first argument to most functions in this file.
 That way, it should be obvious whenever some part of the result is being read or updated anywhere in the file.

 The processing functions above behave differently depending on the mode set at `result.mode`.